rdlauer/articles/nativescript/monetize/post.md

 ![truecaller ads](truecaller.png)

 *The ad is highly visible, yet doesn't disrupt any part of your experience using the app.
-If you're interested, you'll tap on it.*
+If you're interested in the ad, you'll tap on it.*

 The same can be done on NativeScript of course, by using the [NativeScript AdMob plugin](http://plugins.nativescript.org/plugin/nativescript-admob).